tjay1760/Budget-App/README.md

 # 📖 Budget_app <a name="about-project"></a>

-**Budget_app:** This project employs a Ruby on Rails app with PostgreSQL database, incorporating user-generated budget categories and expenses.
+**Budget_App:** This project employs a Ruby on Rails app with PostgreSQL database, incorporating user-generated budget categories and expenses.
 Ensured accurate migrations and data relationships as per ERD diagram. 📚

 Original design idea by Gregoire Vella on Behance.